jmillana/icmt/README.md

 Commands:
-  commit, -c  Autogenerate a commit message help        Print this message or the help of the given subcommand(s)
+  commit, -c  Autogenerate a commit message squash, -s  Autogenerate a squash message help        Print this message or the help of the given subcommand(s)

 Options:
-  -y                               Auto accept the generated commit -d, --dryrun                     Show the generated command without executing them -t, --token-limit <TOKEN_LIMIT>  Limit the ammout of tokens to be used -h, --help                       Print help
+  -y                               Auto accept the generated commit -d, --dryrun                     Show the generated command without executing them -t, --token-limit <TOKEN_LIMIT>  Limit the ammout of tokens to be used -H, --hint [<HINT>...]
+Drive the AI to de-genenerate commit messages that fulfill your desires -h, --help                       Print help
   -V, --version                    Print version
 ```